avarp/nolla/README.md

 ## Models
-There is no rules for creating models.
+There are no rules for creating models.
 Feel free to create anything.